CDrummond/bliss-analyser/UserGuide.md

 * `ignore` Reads the `ignore` file and updates the database to flag tracks as to be ignored for mixes.
 * `export` Exports tags from database and stores within the audio files.
+* `clearfail` If analysis fails for a track then the track path and its modification time is stored in the database, so that running analysis again ignores these files.
+This action clears this information, so that an analysis run will attempt to analyse these files.

 Analysing tracks